sarahgoodwin93/project2-colourchange-challenge/README.md

 It starts at 00:00 so that the user knows the game has not yet begun.
 Once the game is started, the timer will change to 10 and countdown until 0.
+Once the game is done the timer will change to Times Up.

 ![Timer](assets/images/readme-images/time.png "Screenshot of the timer")